alfredomartinezjr/wosostats/resources/definitions.md

 **Sideway pass attempts** - `passes.s`, `ps`

 Sideway pass attempts, regardless of whether the pass attempt was completed.
-For a pass to go sideways, it does not have to go in a strict
+For a pass to go sideways, it does not have to be at a perfect 90 angle; if it goes a little bit backwards or forwards but can be deemed to be going largely sideways, it should be logged as such.

 **Backward pass attempts** - `passes.b`, `pb`